brentonjackson/quick-muse/README.md

 ## Tools
-This is a React app that uses native HTML5 functionality for audio control
+This is a React app that uses native HTML5 functionality for audio control You only need npm and node.js installed to get started.

 ## Getting Started
 1. Fork this repo.
-2. Run `npm install` in terminal
+2. Run `npm install` in terminal to install dependencies
-3. Run `npm run start` in terminal and navigate to localhost:3000
+3. Run `npm run start` in terminal and navigate to localhost:3000 in browser

 ## Future Work